Variable Elimination in Hybrid Factor Graphs for Discrete-Continuous Inference & Estimation: Experimental Results

 The switching factor has a binary mode where $L_k = 1$ indicates a loop and $L_k = 0$ is not a loop.
 We achieve this by using a noise model with a tight covariance (same as the motion model) for $L_k = 1$ and a loose covariance of $\Sigma_0 = 10.0$ for non-loops $L_k = 0$.

+We run hybrid elimination after every third hybrid factor, regardless of the number of continuous pose constraints in-between.
+After every 10th hybrid elimination, we restrict all non-linear factors according to the fixed values obtained from dead mode removal, and then perform a full batch elimination.
+This is fast since there are typically only few discrete variables left after our pruning/DMR strategy.

-As baselines, we compare our framework against iSAM2~\cite{Kaess12ijrr}, MH-iSAM2~\cite{Hsiao19icra}, and DC-SAM~\cite{Doherty22ral}. iSAM2 only supports continuous variables so we select one of the multiple ambiguous odometry measurements at random and provide true loop closures, whereas MH-iSAM2 and DC-SAM are hybrid frameworks capable of both discrete and continuous estimation.
+As baselines, we compare our framework against iSAM2~\cite{Kaess12ijrr}, MH-iSAM2~\cite{Hsiao19icra}, and DC-SAM~\cite{Doherty22ral}. iSAM2 only supports continuous variables so we randomly select one of the multiple ambiguous odometry measurements and provide true loop closures, whereas MH-iSAM2 and DC-SAM are hybrid frameworks capable of both discrete and continuous estimation.
+Our approach is able to estimate the full pose graph effectively.
+In contrast, MH-iSAM2 displays minor errors which are never resolved, and DC-SAM falls into a local minima which it does not recover from.